 A very special version of Jacobin Sop from the seventeenth century, meant for Good Friday, can be found here.

 Who were the Jacobins?

 More medieval Jacobin recipes have survived.
-In the Ménagier de Paris there is a recipe for a delicious eel pie called Tarte Jacobine, and there is also a Middle Dutch version of Tarte Jacobine in the Nieuwen Coc-boeck of Carolus Battus (1593).
+In the Ménagier de Paris (see this recipe) there is a recipe for a delicious eel pie called Tarte Jacobine, and there is also a Middle Dutch version of Tarte Jacobine in the Nieuwen Coc-boeck of Carolus Battus (1593).

 Who or what were these Jacobins?
 They were monks from the Dominican order, their oldest cloister in Paris was dedicated to the apostle Jacob.
 The street where the Dominican cloister was situated, was named after the cloister Rue Saint-Jacques.
 During the French Revolution at the end of the eighteenth century there was a group of radical revolutionaries than named themselves after the street where they convened, but these Jacobins have nothing to do with our soupe Jacobine.
 On the picture a rendition of the ‘termination’ of the revolutionary Jacobins in 1794 with the cloister as backdrop.
 Anyway, I would love to take a peek at a fourteenth century cookbook of that cloister, because both recipes are very tasty!